The Complete Guide to Career Exploration for Teens and Their Teachers

 According to Sareena Hopkins, Executive Director at Canadian Career Development Foundation, an informed decision is based on self-awareness and opportunity awareness.
 So, to make an informed decision, students must learn about themselves and the different options available to them.
 And this is precisely where career exploration comes into play.
 Career exploration is the vehicle for building opportunity awareness.
 Active career exploration does more than simply list a number of post-secondary pathways available to students.
 Instead, it allows students to discover the skills, knowledge, and values involved in different jobs.
 Through exploring occupations, students gain relevant knowledge concerning job responsibilities, work environment, training requirements, remuneration, and more.
 As a result, they are equipped to make informed decisions.

 ChatterHigh fills an important gap in supporting opportunity awareness.
 It exposes individuals to a wide range of post-secondary options, industry sectors and occupations.
-This is vital for anyone, but particularly critical for young people who may have had limited access to social capital and limited exposure to the range of possibilities that exist in post-secondary and labour market systems.
+This is vital for anyone, but particularly critical for young people who may have had limited access to social capital and limited exposure to the range of possibilities that exist in post-secondary and labor market systems.

 - Sareena Hopkins, Executive Director, Canadian Career Development Foundation